awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Apply trails to all AWS Regions**

-To obtain a complete record of events taken by a user, role, or service in your AWS account, each trail should be configured to log events in all AWS Regions\.
+To obtain a complete record of events taken by an IAM identity, or service in your AWS account, each trail should be configured to log events in all AWS Regions\.
 By logging events in all AWS Regions, you ensure that all events that occur in your AWS account are logged, regardless of which AWS Region where they occurred\.
 This includes logging [global service events](cloudtrail-concepts.md#cloudtrail-concepts-global-service-events), which are logged to an AWS Region specific to that service\.
 When you create a trail that applies to all regions, CloudTrail records events in each region and delivers the CloudTrail event log files to an S3 bucket that you specify\.
 If an AWS Region is added after you create a trail that applies to all regions, that new region is automatically included, and events in that region are logged\.
 This is the default option when you create a trail in the CloudTrail console\.

 The following are some steps you can take:
 + [Create a trail for your AWS account\.](cloudtrail-create-a-trail-using-the-console-first-time.md#creating-a-trail-in-the-console)